 You’ll be sleeping out in the open, side by side with the other travelers to keep warm.

 Black beetles may crawl across you or near you in the night.

 Don’t forget to relax and enjoy the sunset and wake up early for the sunrise.
 It’s an amazing feeling to wake up in the cold desert, walk up some dunes and watch as the sun lights up the sands.

 And that’s about it!
-The camel safari is a unique experience and gets you away from the chaos of the city, hence it's appeal.
-Although it's "touristy" I think it's a great experience.
+The camel safari is a unique experience and gets you away from the chaos of the city, hence the appeal.
+Although it’s “touristy” I think it’s a great experience.